Azure/Vision-AI-DevKit-Pages/docs/_docs/03-Firmware.md

 ### Updating the firmware

-5. To verify the camera is attached and recognized, run the following in a command prompt:
+5. To verify the camera is attached and recognized, run the following command line:
     ```
     adb devices
     ```

 6. Run FastBootUpgrade.bat

-7. Follow the instructions given, the camera will update and reboot when the process is complete.
+7. Follow the instructions given by the batch file.
+The camera will update and reboot when the process is complete.
     * If you get stuck at the message *waiting for device*, please reboot the camera hardware and run FastBootUpgrade.bat again.
-If you keep hitting the same message, please charge the device for 10+ minutes to make sure that the battery is charged.
+If you keep hitting the same message, please charge the device for 10+ minutes to make sure that the battery is charged to at least 50%.

-8. To confirm your device has accepted the updated firmware, check the version by running the following in a command prompt:
+8. To confirm your device has accepted the updated firmware, check the version using this command line:
     ```
     adb shell cat /etc/version
     ```